- Mortgage Brokers

 FICOM also had a role to play in the supervision of the self-regulating BC Real Estate Council until 2016.
 In June 2016, an independent advisory group, led by the Superintendent of Real Estate at FICOM made recommendations to enhance protections for real estate consumers in B.C.
 As a result of the recommendations, the Province ended self-regulation of the real estate profession and created a free-standing Office of the Superintendent of Real Estate with its own rule-making powers

 Starting in 2001, FICOM began to change its regulatory and supervisory approach.
 The past approach to financial services focused on compliance with statutes and regulation.
 But significant developments in the financial services industry have changed the nature of the risks and risk management.
-Like many other financial services regulators in the world, FICOM has now adopted a risk-based approach to financial services supervision.
-The focus of our supervisory work is to determine the impact of current and potential future events.
-We continue to make FICOM´s risk-based supervision as dynamic and forward looking as possible to ensure that we can respond effectively to changes in the British Columbian and Canadian financial sectors, now and in the future.
+Like many other financial services regulators in the world, FICOM adopted a risk-based approach to financial services supervision.
+The focus of the BCFSA's supervisory work continues to be to determine the impact of current and potential future events.
+We continue to make BCFSA's risk-based supervision as dynamic and forward looking as possible to ensure that we can respond effectively to changes in the British Columbian and Canadian financial sectors, now and in the future.

 These departments provide a wide variety of services including records management, reception, communications, systems support, accounting, budgeting, purchasing, freedom of information requests, policy research, legislative reviews, performance planning and reporting, strategic human resources management, and secretarial support.